United States Total Fertility Rate Increases

 Highs and Lows

 By sorting the TFR column we can see that 25 states have a Total Fertility Rate of 2.1 or higher.
 This is the replacement rate of the population.
 Of course because of immigration the population is increasing.
 Through the sort we can also see that Vermont has the lowest TFR and Utah the highest.
 Why is this?
 In Utah the high birth rate is undoubtedly due to the high percentage of Mormons in the state, who tend to have larger families.
-Vermont’s low birth rate is attributed to its racial homogeneity and high education levels among women — factors not easily changed by government intervention.
+Vermont’s low birth rate, according to the Times Argus, is attributed to its racial homogeneity and high education levels among women — factors not easily changed by government intervention.
 Hispanic women, who comprise less than one percent of the state’s population, statistically have higher birth rates.

 The Problem of Low Birth Rates